Lamia (city)

 Lamia (Λαμία, Lamía, /el/) is a city in central Greece.
 The city dates back to antiquity, and is today the capital of the regional unit of Phthiotis and of the Central Greece region (comprising five regional units).
-According to the 2021 census, the Municipality of Lamia has a population of 66,657 while Lamia itself has 47,529 inhabitants.
+According to the 2021 census, the Municipality of Lamia has a population of 66,657, while Lamia itself has 47,529 inhabitants.
 The city is located on the slopes of Mount Othrys, near the river Spercheios.
 It serves as the agricultural center of a fertile rural and livestock area.

 Name

-One account says that the city was named after the mythological figure of Lamia, the daughter of Poseidon and queen of the Trachineans.
-Another holds that it is named after the Malians, the inhabitants of the surrounding area.
+One account holds that the city was named after the mythological figure of Lamia, the daughter of Poseidon and queen of the Trachineans.
+Another account holds that it is named after the Malians, the inhabitants of the surrounding area.
 In the Middle Ages, Lamia was called Zetounion (Ζητούνιον), a name first encountered in the 8th Ecumenical Council in 869.
 It was known as Girton under Frankish rule following the Fourth Crusade and later El Citó when it was controlled by the Catalan Company of mercenaries.
 In Turkish, it was sometimes called İzdin or İzzeddin.
 The city was also known as Zeitoun.